thieunguyenhung/thieunguyenhung.github.io/resume.md

 *Vietnam · Onsite*

 **Teaching Assistant**

+*A volunteer program where the participants help the freshly joined students get familiar with the subjects in their curriculum.
+Additionally planning and giving exercises for students to practice what they studied in lab.*

 - Helping students to understand their exercises.
 - Helping the teacher to prepare the homework.
 - Helping some students who need extra support to complete their exercises.